FAIRMetrics/Metrics/MaturityIndicators/README.md

 Once registered, a MI Test can be included in new MI Collections, and used by the Evaluator software for automated testing of data resources.

-# Resources available to help in MI Testing
+# FAIRsharing contents to help in in Maturity Indicator Testing

-The [FAIRSharing Registry](https://fairsharing.org) is a repository for a wide variety of standards, including file formats, ontologies, identifier types, etc.  They provide a JSON API that can be used within MI Tests to look-up "standards" a test encounters in its exploration of (meta)data to determine if that standard is registered.
-Standards that are not registered with FAIRSharing should be encouraged to do so by contacting the appropriate standards-body, or by contacting the FAIRSharing team with a request to include the standard in their registry.
+[FAIRsharing](https://fairsharing.org) is a FAIR-enabling resource and a registry for a wide variety of community data and metadata standards, including file formats, ontologies, identifier schemas, as well as Maturity Indicators.
+FAIRsharing provide a JSON API that can be used within Maturity Indicator Tests to look-up "standards" a test encounters in its exploration of (meta)data to determine if that standard is registered.

+Standards that are not registered with FAIRsharing are encouraged to do so by contacting the appropriate standards-body, or by submitting the missing standards via the <a href='https://fairsharing.org/new'>submission form </a>, or by contacting the FAIRsharing curators <a href='mailto:contact@fairsharing.org'> by email </a> to include the standard in their registry.

 # PHILOSOPHY OF FAIR TESTING (under development!
 Comments welcome!)